AutumnEvans418/VsGradeBook/README.md

 ![Negation and Hints Example](Images/NegationAndHint.PNG)

 ## Problem Examples
+The examples below will show you how this extension works in detail and gives some examples of projects that have been implemented with this extension.
+Problems like these can be given to students and used to automate parts of the grading process.
 ### Letter Capitalize Function

 Have the function LetterCapitalize(str) take the str parameter being passed and capitalize the first letter of each word.
 Words will be separated by only one space.